 How much milk does a dairy cow produce in a day?

-Jill: It really depends partially on the animal, but it depends on your milking schedule, which I think that is a really important aspect to take into consideration when you are dreaming about this home dairy idea.
+Jill: It really depends partially on the animal, but it depends on your milking schedule, which I think is a really important aspect to take into consideration when you are dreaming about this home dairy idea.

 I call my milking method the “lazy” method.
 There's this idea that oh my gosh, if you have a dairy animal you can never leave your house, and you're doing chores without fail, twice a day, and it's just brutal.